mozilla-frontend-infra/firefox-health-dashboard/README.md

 To install Yarn, it is best to [consult the official documentation](https://yarnpkg.com/en/docs/install) for your particular platform.

-To install yarn globally, type this into your terminal
+To install yarn globally using node, type this into your terminal

 ```
 npm install -g yarn